appuio/docs/services/01_introduction.rst

     * Dockerizing an Elixir application for OpenShift
     * Testing and compiling an Elixir application
+    * Building a container using build and runtime containers
-    * Continuous integration with Jenkins 2 and the OpenShift plugin
+    * Continuous integration with Gitlab CI
     * ...

 .. admonition:: Orders